-Prerequisite: ENG E102 and sophomore standing.
+Prerequisite: ENG E102 and sophomore standing

 A study of the basic concepts and applications of the communication process, especially as they relate to business situations and behavior.
 Emphasis is on strengthening abilities in listening, thinking, speaking, writing, and communicating non-verbally.
+Substantial lab time will be required in the computer lab.

-BBG E215 Global Business (Fall only) 3 C.H.
+BBG E215 Global Business (Fall only)

 A survey course designed to analyze international trade data and identify major trading groups, their predominant trading partners, their economic status, categories of products traded, and to describe the importance of social, cultural, economic, political, religious, and legal environments in international trade.
 The course will focus on the importance of globalization within the scope of worldwide trade, including both trade agreements and trade issues among various trading blocks/countries.
+Substantial lab time will be required in the computer lab.

-BBG E231 Business Law I
+BBG E231 Business Law I 3 C.H.